szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 4. Use Gutenberg on your public page to customize the archive.

 == Frequently Asked Questions ==

-= Can I Add Custom Fields? =

-Yes!
-The plugin supports regular post meta and also Advanced Custom Fields.

 = I don't see the post types.
 What's wrong? =